mhorpheus/test/DFIR-Hotline.md

 Hand over process is defined as follows:
 1. Ensure that Resilient ticket contains all information already collected.
 2. Identify on-call representative of next Geography who will be picking up the incident to hand over.
-3. Reach out to identified person to brief him/her that there is a need for an incident hand over.
+3. Reach out to identified person and notify that there is a need for an incident hand over.
 This should be done using `ir-hotline` slack channel or directly contacting the person.
 Provide necessary information such as:
 	- Resilient ticket number.
 	- Case background.
 	- Clients's expectations.